awsdocs/amazon-s3-userguide/doc_source/querying-glacier-archives.md

 Presence of a `result_manifest.txt` file along with the absence of `error_manifest.txt` guarantees that the job finished successfully\.
 There is no guarantee provided on how results are ordered\.

 **Note**
 The length of an Amazon S3 object name, also referred to as the *key*, can be no more than 1,024 bytes\.
-S3 Glacier select reserves 128 bytes for prefixes\.
+S3 Glacier Select reserves 128 bytes for prefixes\.
 And, the length of your Amazon S3 location path cannot be more than 512 bytes\.
 A request with a length greater than 512 bytes returns an exception, and the request is not accepted\.

 ## Error handling<a name="glacier-select-access-control"></a>

 Select notifies you of two kinds of errors\.
 The first set of errors is sent to you synchronously when you submit the query in [POST Object restore](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPOSTrestore.html)\.
 These errors are sent to you as part of the HTTP response\.
 Another set of errors can occur after the query has been accepted successfully, but they happen during query execution\.
 In this case, the errors are written to the specified output location under the `errors` prefix\.

-Select stops executing the query after encountering an error\.
+Select stops running the query after encountering an error\.
 To run the query successfully, you must resolve all errors\.
 You can check the logs to identify which records caused a failure\.

 Because queries run in parallel across multiple compute nodes, the errors that you get are not in sequential order\.
 For example, if your query fails with an error in row 6,234, it does not mean that all rows before row 6,234 were successfully processed\.
 The next run of the query might show an error in a different row\.

 ## Data access tiers<a name="querying-glacier-archives-access-tiers"></a>

 You can specify one of the following data access tiers when querying an archived object:
 + **`Expedited`** – Allows you to quickly access your data when occasional urgent requests for a subset of archives are required\.
 For all but the largest archived object \(250 MB\+\), data accessed using `Expedited` retrievals are typically made available within 1–5 minutes\.
 There are two types of `Expedited` data access: On\-Demand and Provisioned\.
 On\-Demand requests are similar to EC2 On\-Demand instances and are available most of the time\.
 Provisioned requests are guaranteed to be available when you need them\.
-For more information, see [Provisioned Capacity](#querying-glacier-archives-expedited-capacity)\.
+For more information, see [Provisioned capacity](#querying-glacier-archives-expedited-capacity)\.
 + **`Standard`** – Allows you to access any of your archived objects within several hours\.
 Standard retrievals typically finish within 3–5 hours\.
 This is the default tier\.
 + **`Bulk`** – The lowest\-cost data access option in S3 Glacier, enabling you to retrieve large amounts, even petabytes, of data inexpensively in a day\. `Bulk` access typically finishes within 5–12 hours\.